about

 Masterpiece.
 10/10

 This album is essential for Muse enjoyers.
-One disc is comprised of early b-sides (not a flop in the bunch) and the other is a solid live recording.
+One disc is comprised of early b-sides and the other is a solid live recording.
 I really enjoyed this wild era of Muse, even if I wasn't there to witness it.
 9/10

 I probably watched this DVD 100 times.
 It was less noticable when I had a smaller TV, but the camera work is poor at times and the video quality is not great.
 It's a great performance, great setlist, great era for Muse nonetheless.
 9/10